-In this laboratory course, Freshman students will carry out experiments such as precipitation, electrical conductivity of solutions, acid-base titration, melting point determination, distillation, etc.
+In this laboratory course, Freshman students will carry out experiments such as precipitation, electrical conductivity of solutions, acid-base titration, melting point determination, distillation, etc. Co-requisite: CHEM 102.

-CHEM 110 INTRODUCTION TO FOOD CHEMISTRY AND NUTRITION
+CHEM 110 INTRODUCTION TO FOOD CHEMISTRY AND NUTRITION 3.0: 3 cr.
+E

 An introductory course for the exploration of the structure, properties, and chemical composition of food systems and the changes they undergo during processing and under storage.
-Basic food chemistry provides the student with knowledge of the three primary food constituents; carbohydrates, lipids and proteins and some of the main reactions between them.
+Basic food chemistry provides the student with knowledge of the three primary food constituents: carbohydrates, lipids and proteins and some of the main reactions between them.
 The Caloric concept of different food components is also discussed.